GetSimpleCMS-CE/GetSimpleCMS-CE/README.md

 The official unofficial GS update repo.
 Helping to bridge the gap in PHP compatibility.

+## REQUIREMENTS: :pushpin:

+- UNIX/Linux hosting, (Windows tested with minor limitations)
+- PHP 7.4+
+- Apache server.
+(LiteSpeed is exceptable, but depending on host, may have limitations.
+Nginx may not support working with .htaccess files).
+- SimpleXML (GS uses XML files to store data)
+- ZipArchive (Needed for making zip backups of your website.)
+- Apache mod_rewrite (Needed if you want to use FancyURLs)
+- cURL
+- GD Library (Needed in order to create thumbnails of uploaded images)
+- **No MySQL databases are required**

 ## INSTALLATION: :pushpin:

 - Extract zip file to your web host
-- Visit your domain and navigate to /admin (or your gsadmin path set in gsconfig.php), you will be redirected to the upgrade and install scripts
+- Visit your domain and navigate to `/admin` (or your gsadmin path set in gsconfig.php), you will be redirected to the install / upgrade script
+- Follow install prompts
+- Enjoy!

-- (If you are receiving a 500 error, you may need to adjust permissions in .htaccess)
+> (If you are receiving a 500 error, you may need to adjust permissions in .htaccess)
+>

-:warning: NOTE: Your site will be automatically put in maintenance mode during installs or upgrades.
+> :warning: NOTE: Your site will be automatically put in maintenance mode during installs or upgrades.

 ## Whats New? :pushpin: ##